 Figure 4.6 Example of a sequence of Interrupt requests

-Note: The Interrupt priority must be fixed at the beginning of the main program because at the RESET REG_CONF1='00000000' it could generate erroneous operations.
-During program execution the interrupt priority can only be modified with the following procedure:
+REMARK: The Interrupt priority must be set at the beginning of the main program, because at the RESET REG_CONF1='00000000', this condition could generate wrong operations.
+Further, changing the priority levels must be avoided in interrupt service routines.